Evidence-based programs for balance retraining

 The fact that programs without a walking component were more effective possibly indicates that time spent walking in programs of limited duration reduces time spent undertaking more intensive balance training.

-Brisbane colleagues Comans, Brauer & Haines (2010) performed a randomized controlled trial comparing an 8 week centre-based group balance therapy with a comparable home based intervention.[iii]
+Brisbane colleagues Comans, Brauer & Haines (2010) performed a randomized controlled trial comparing an 8-week centre-based group balance therapy with a comparable home-based intervention.[iii]
 They proved that the group intervention delivered in the community health centre was indeed superior in terms of falls reduction outcomes.
-They concluded that community-dwelling older adults with a history of falls should be provided with center-based programs in preference to home-based programs where they are available.
+They concluded that community-dwelling older adults with a history of falls should be provided with centre-based programs in preference to home-based programs where they are available.